bookofproofs/bookofproofs.github.io/_sources/history/20th-century/cafiero.md

 7. Promotion of the development of mathematics in secondary-school.
 8. Serving as President of the Circolo Matematico di Palermo from 1952 to 1966.

-Born 24 May1914, Riposto, Catania, Sicily.
-Died 7 May1980, Naples, Italy.
+Born 24 May 1914, Riposto, Catania, Sicily.
+Died 7 May 1980, Naples, Italy.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Cafiero/)